Henriette Christine of Brunswick-Wolfenbüttel: Mother

 Six months before he died, in August 1713, Duke Anthony Ulrich undertook the long cross-country journey to Roermond in order to visit his daughter, to whom he was still devoted.
 He wrote in a letter that he found his daughter "very contented and calm" She completely rejected his suggestion that she should accompany him back to Gandersheim, and was unreceptive to his suggestion that it might be possible to find her a position as a religious sister at an imperial monastic foundation in Vienna.
 He expressed his concern that she might end up staying in Roermond in perpetuity.
 But that seems to have been the destiny to which she had already committed herself.
 She evidently felt the need to undertake a programme of penance.
 She was unquestioningly obedient to the rules and requirements of the religious community in which she found herself; and occupied herself all day in prayer.
 Bemused, the duke left Roermond without his daughter.
 He was still bemused the next month when, having returned home to Gandersheim, he wrote in a letter dated 28 September 1713 that he could tell from the letters that he received from his daughter and her Mother Abbess in Roermond that his poor daughter had taken leave of her senses, becoming so confused by her misfortunes that she no longer wanted to take notice of [his] sensible advice.
 It also appears from the duke's letter that Henriette Christine had arranged for her infant son to be brought to Roermond so that she could see him, even if only at a distance.
 The father evidently had no scintilla of comprehension over his daughter's action in this respect.
 Meanwhile, in October 1713 she continued to reject her father's imprecations that she should become a properly qualified nun.
-According to a letter from the abbot in Roermond, by26 October 1713 Henriette Christine had left the Cistercian house and moved to the nearby Ursuline convent which would normally have been expected to take her towards a more secular version of the consecrated life.
+According to a letter from the abbot in Roermond, by 26 October 1713 Henriette Christine had left the Cistercian house and moved to the nearby Ursuline convent which would normally have been expected to take her towards a more secular version of the consecrated life.
 The questions that this move begs must go unanswered, since the abbot who reported it died soon afterwards, and Duke Anthony Ulrich died in March 1714.
 The correspondence breaks off.